GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 On the other side, if you want an information to be shared by a specific player to everyone, you can use behaviors or object variables of an object their own, as they will be synchronized between players.
 For instance, you can use the variables of a player character to store the score of the player, use the Health behavior to handle the health of the players, another behavior or variable can store the number of bullets left, etc...
 Variables and behaviors will be automatically synchronized between players.

+## Common patterns and things to look out for

-## Handling collisions and interactions between synchronized objects
+### Handling collisions and interactions between synchronized objects

 A particularly tricky situation is when you have objects that are owned by different players, and you need to handle collisions or interactions between these objects.
 If not handled correctly, you risk seeing different behaviors on different players' games, which can lead to a bad experience for your players.